How has Boris Johnson responded to claims of Covid rule-busting parties?

 Asked if he and his wife attended a Downing Street party that was organised by Mr Reynolds on 20 May 2020, Mr Johnson said on 10 January 2022: “All that, as you know, is the subject of a proper investigation by Sue Gray.”

-At Prime Minister’s Questions two days later, he confirmed that he had attended the garden gathering for around 25 minutes with the intention of thanking his staff for their efforts during the pandemic while claiming, somewhat improbably: “I believed implicitly that it was a work event.”
+At Prime Minister’s Questions (PMQs) two days later, he confirmed that he had attended the garden gathering for around 25 minutes with the intention of thanking his staff for their efforts during the pandemic while claiming, somewhat improbably: “I believed implicitly that it was a work event.”
+His remarks inspired ridicule from Labour leader Sir Keir Starmer and several calls to “do the decent thing” and resign.

+During a hospital visit on Tuesday 18 January, the prime minister caused more mirth when he told Sky News: “I can’t believe we would have gone ahead with an event that people said was against the rules… nobody warned me it was against the rules, I am categorical about that – I would have remembered that.”

+Having apparently forgotten his own responsibility for setting those rules, he said of Ms Gray: “We’ll have to see what she says.
+And I think that she should be given the space to get on and conclude her inquiry and I would urge everybody who has knowledge of this and… memories of this to tell her what they know.”

 -13 November 2020: Leaving party for senior aide and Johnsons’ flat party